-- (L) Removal of Oregon white oaks (Quercus garryana) where the removal is necessary in connection with construction of a commercial or industrial facility; - (M) Necessary as part of a restoration activity within a riparian corridor undertaken pursuant to an equivalent permit issued by the Oregon Division of State Lands and/or the United States Corps of Engineers; provided, however, that the permittee must provide, prior to the removal, a copy of the permit and all required monitoring reports to the Planning Administrator; - (N) Removal of trees on a lot or parcel 20,000 square feet or greater, or on contiguous lots or parcels under the same ownership that total 20,000 square feet or greater, and the removal does not result in: - Removal of more than five trees or 15 percent of the trees, whichever is greater, within a single calendar year; - (ii) Removal of more than 50 percent of the trees within any five consecutive calendar years; and - (iii) Removal of heritage trees, significant trees, and trees in riparian corridors; - Undertaken pursuant to a tree conservation plan, required in conjunction with any development proposal for the creation of lots or parcels to be used for single family or two family uses or activities, approved under SRC 808.035; - (P) Undertaken pursuant to a tree conservation plan adjustment granted under SRC 808.040; or - (Q) Undertaken pursuant to a tree variance granted under SRC 808.045.
+- j.
+Removal of a hazardous tree pursuant to an order issued by the City; - k.
+A commercial timber harvest conducted in accordance with the Oregon Forest Practices Act, ORS 527.610-527.992, on property enrolled in a forest property tax assessment program, and which is not being converted to a nonforestland use.
+Properties from which trees have been harvested under the Oregon Forest Practices Act may not be partitioned, subdivided, developed as a planned unit development, or developed for commercial uses or activities for a period of five years following the completion of the timber harvest; - Associated with mining operations conducted in accordance with an existing operating permit approved by the Oregon Department of Geology and Mineral Industries under Oregon Mining Claim law, ORS 517.750-517.955; - m.
+Necessary as part of a restoration activity within a riparian corridor undertaken pursuant to an equivalent permit issued by the Oregon Division of State Lands and/or the United States Corps of Engineers; provided, however, that the permittee must provide, prior to the removal, a copy of the permit and all required monitoring reports to the Planning Administrator; - n.
+Removal of trees on a lot or parcel 20,000 square feet or greater, or on contiguous lots or parcels under the same ownership that total 20,000 square feet or greater, and the removal does not result in: - i.
+Removal of more than five trees or 15 percent of the trees, whichever is greater, within a single calendar year; - ii.
+Removal of more than 50 percent of the trees within any five consecutive calendar years; and - iii.
+Removal of heritage trees, significant trees, and trees in riparian corridors; - Undertaken pursuant to a tree conservation plan, required in conjunction with any development proposal for the creation of lots or parcels to be used for single family uses, two family uses, three family uses, four family uses, or cottage clusters, approved under SRC 808.035; - p.
+Undertaken pursuant to a tree conservation plan adjustment granted under SRC 808.040; or - q.
+Undertaken pursuant to a tree variance granted under SRC 808.045.